particl-page/particl.page/content/articles/2022-08-end-of-pool/index.md

 ---
 date: 2022-08-23T21:11:06+02:00
-title: "The sad end of an era"
+title: "The sad end of an era [updated]"
 slug: "pool-shutdown"
-summary: "How a series of unfortunate events killed our Pool as we knew it"
+summary: "How a series of unfortunate events killed our Pool as we knew it.
+And how we got it back up!"
 image: "particl-page_pool-min.jpg"
 categories: "News"
 tags: